§ 16-77-5.1. Oversight by commissioner.

 (3) Fails to comply with fiscal accountability procedures as specified in the charter;

-(4) Violates provisions of law that have not been granted variance by the board of regents; or
+(4) Violates provisions of law that have not been granted variance by the council on elementary and secondary education; or

 (5) After three (3) consecutive years of operation, is not a "high-performing charter school," defined as a charter public school that has demonstrated overall success, including: (i) Substantial progress in improving student achievement; and (ii) The management and leadership necessary to establish a thriving, financially viable charter public school.

-(c) After denying or prior to non-renewing or revoking a charter, the department of elementary and secondary education will hold a hearing on the issues in controversy under § 16-39-1.
+(g) After denying, or prior to non-renewing or revoking a charter, the department of elementary and secondary education will hold a hearing on the issues in controversy under § 16-39-1.